apexfarm/ApexDI/README.md

 ### 1.2 Singleton Lifetime Caveat

 Singleton services are registered in global context at the organization level, once their instances are initialized, they will be cached for future references.
 So singletons cannot be overrode or replaced at runtime by different providers or modules.
-This is also the nature of singletons, and the following behavior is expected, and will not be considered as an [issue #1](https://github.com/apexfarm/ApexDI/issues/1).
+This is also the nature of singletons, so the following behavior is expected and will not be considered as an [issue #1](https://github.com/apexfarm/ApexDI/issues/1).

 ```java
 DI.ServiceProvider providerA = DI.services()